utelecon/utelecon.github.io/en/oc/index.md

 ## Others

+### On taking classes
-- Information about classes, such as timetables and class registration procedures, will be provided by the faculty or graduate school.
-Please be aware of how you will be informed of such information and check it regularly (if you are uncertain or have any questions, contact your faculty or graduate school).
+- Some information about classes, such as class schedules and registration procedures, will be provided by your faculty/graduate school.
+Please be aware of how this information is provided and always check it (if you are unsure, please contact your faculty/graduate school).
+  - (For first-year undergraduate students) Please check the "Notices for New Students" page of the Graduate School of Arts and Sciences/College of Arts and Sciences, which is linked in the "Admission Procedures" page (from April, please check the "Notices from the Educational Affairs Section" on the website of the first semester program).
+- To participate in a "simultaneous interactive" online class, you need to know the URL of the web conference.This information is normally posted in the “Online course information” section of the ITC-LMS introduced above.
+However, depending on the class, the lecturer may inform you of the URL through other means.
+Please refer to the “How to Obtain the Online Class URL (for Students)” regarding other ways of obtaining the URL.

+### Other Information Systems
 - **[Antivirus software](/antivirus/)** (in Japanese): Starting April 1, 2022, the Comprehensive Antivirus Software License (UTokyo Antivirus License) is available for faculty members and students.
 The University of Tokyo requires "appropriate antivirus measures" for computers in the "[Guidelines for Information Ethics and Computer Use](https://www.u-tokyo.ac.jp/adm/cie/ja/index.html)".
 Please use it if necessary as part of the countermeasures.
 - **[EZproxy](https://www.lib.u-tokyo.ac.jp/en/library/literacy/user-guide/campus/offcampus/ezproxy)**: The University of Tokyo subscribes to an e-journal for internal use only.
 This is a system for off-campus access.
 Please use it as needed.